secure-systems-lab/dsse/specification.md

 To convert existing signatures from the current format to the new format, `"backwards-compatible-json"` must be added to the payload type URI to indicate that the signature is over the raw payload.
-This allows the signatures to remain valid while avoiding the verifier from having to use CanonicalJson.
+This allows the signatures to remain valid while avoiding the verifier from having to use [Canonical JSON].

 ```json
 {